dphfox/lingua/README.md

 Contributions are welcome, but I do not make guarantees about those either.

 Feel free to use Lingua, but if you're about to depend on it big time, the security audit's on you.
 If, for whatever reason, you end up in a spot of bother, you should probably not have used a random project from someone's GitHub without inspecting what it does properly.
 I take no responsibility for that.

-If you're a state sponsored malicious actor... just kidding.